Pet Travel Health Certificates

 Pet Health Certificate for International Trips

 As you can imagine, taking pets outside the United States is far more complex.
-Not only do you need to comply with airline regulations—but also those of destination countries—which are often difficult for the lay person to follow.
+Not only do you need to comply with airline regulations — but also those of destination countries — which are often difficult for the lay person to follow.
+Visit the USDA Pet Export Page for more detailed information.

-USDA accredited vets are deputized to work cooperatively with state and federal veterinarians—government health officials.
-The vet will personally examine your cat or dog, perform any necessary work such as vaccinations, lab tests, microchips, etc. Then Form 7001 and any additional forms—e.g. rabies certificate, lab test results, etc.—are submitted to the Area Veterinary Services office for review and authentication.
-There’s a small fee involved, and you’ll need to pay that at the time of endorsement.
+USDA accredited vets are deputized to work cooperatively with state and federal veterinarians — government health officials.
+The vet will personally examine your cat or dog, perform any necessary work such as vaccinations, lab tests, microchips, etc. Then Form 7001 and any additional forms — e.g. rabies certificate, lab test results, etc.—are submitted to the Area Veterinary Services office for review and authentication.
+There’s an additional small fee involved, and you’ll need to pay that at the time of endorsement.

 How Do You Bring a Pet To the US or a Foreign Country?

-When you bring your pet into the United States from a foreign country—import—they may be subject to regulations which are different for cats vs. dogs.
-Check USDA APHIS Pet Travel – Bringing Dogs into the US or Pet Travel – Bringing Cats into the US for all the specifics—which can vary depending on the state where your pet arrives.
-Don’t worry—state requirements are available on those USDA pet travel/import guideline pages.
+When you bring your pet into the United States from a foreign country (IMPORT) they may be subject to regulations which are different for cats vs. dogs.
+Check USDA APHIS Pet Travel – Bringing Dogs into the US or Pet Travel – Bringing Cats into the US for all the specifics — which can vary depending on the state where your pet arrives.
+Don’t worry — state requirements are available on the USDA pet travel webpage links.

 Do You Need To Quarantine Your Cat or Dog?